Children's Peace Theatre

 to consider our connections and relationships to land, our own spiritual selves, and our communities.

-Generously funded by Canada Council for the Arts-Sector Innovation, Toronto Arts Council-Strategic Funding, City of Toronto Community Funding, LUSH Cosmetics.
+The foundational years were generously funded by Canada Council for the Arts-Sector Innovation, Toronto Arts Council-Strategic Funding, City of Toronto Community Funding, LUSH Cosmetics.

 Conversation on Food+Land